This course is only available for students in the BA International Studies.

 If the final grade is insufficient (lower than a 6), there is the possibility of retaking the full 70% of the exam material, replacing both the earlier mid- and endterm grades.
 No resit for the tutorials is possible.

-D. Eickelman (2002) The Middle East and Central Asia.
-An Anthropological Approach.
-Upper Saddle River, New Jersey: Prentice Hall
+Eickelman, Dale F. (2002).
+The Middle East and Central Asia.
+An Anthropological Approach (4th edition).
+Upper Saddle River, New Jersey: Prentice Hall.

 Registration Studeren à la carte and Contractonderwijs